ITU-BDSA23-GROUP21/Chirp/docs/report.md

 1. Clone our Chirp project from teh main branch on its github page at https://github.com/ITU-BDSA23-GROUP21/Chirp.
 2. If you do not have Docker Desktop installed then follow the steps on their [website](https://www.docker.com/products/docker-desktop/) to download and install Docker Dekstop.
 3. Open the terminal and pull the Docker Image of Microsoft Sql Server with the command
 `docker pull mcr.microsoft.com/mssql/server:2022-latest`.
     - Due to hardware issues on some Mac computers, you must create a Postgres database instead if you are running OSX.
 4. Start up a container based on the image pulled from before with the command
 `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=YourPassword123" -p 1433:1433 --name sql1 --hostname sql1 -d mcr.microsoft.com/mssql/server:2022-latest`.
+    - If you are using Mac and running OSX then start a docker with the Postgres image instead.
 5. In the terminal navigate to the where you have cloned the project to and navigate to the folder `Chirp/src/Chirp.Razor`.
 6. Initiate user secrets for the project with `dotnet user-secrets init`.
 7. Store the connection string to the database container in a user secret called `ConnectionString` with this command: